smellslikeml/ActionAI/README.md

 This will stage the labeled image dataset in a csv file written to the ```data/``` directory.

 ## Training
 After reading the csv file into a dataframe, a custom scikit-learn transformer estimates body keypoints to produce a low-dimensional feature vector for each sample image.
 This representation is fed into a scikit-learn classifier set in the config file.
+This approach works well for lightweight applications that require classifying a pose like the [YogAI](https://www.hackster.io/yogai/yogai-smart-personal-trainer-f53744) usecase:

 <p align="center">
   <img src="https://github.com/smellslikeml/ActionAI/blob/master/assets/actionai_example.gif">